szobov/szobov.github.io/_drafts/experiments-with-pose-estimations-and-aruco.md

 ## What am I talking about?

-If your robot will move in the conditions, where a using of GPS is almost impossible, e.g. inside buildings, you need to have spare source of pose estimation.
-One of the cheap and proven solution is pose estimation with a [calibrated camera]({% post_url 2019-05-19-camera-calibration-with-ros %}) and printed markers, like [AprilTags](https://github.com/AprilRobotics/apriltag) or [ArUco](https://docs.opencv.org/3.1.0/d5/dae/tutorial_aruco_detection.html) markers.
-The second variant of markers we are using in our project.
-After a long road of different experiments, now we take **5-10 centimeters precision** with a distance of **6-7 meters**.
-Also we have quite acceptable framerate, about **50 fps**.
+If your robot will move in the conditions, where a using of GPS is almost impossible, e.g. inside the buildings or the enclosures, you need to have a spare source of a pose estimation.
+One of the cheap and proven solution is the pose estimation with a [calibrated camera]({% post_url 2019-05-19-camera-calibration-with-ros %}) and the printed markers, like [AprilTags](https://github.com/AprilRobotics/apriltag) or [ArUco](https://docs.opencv.org/3.1.0/d5/dae/tutorial_aruco_detection.html) markers.
+The second type of markers (**ArUco**) we are using in our project.
+And it takes some time, but after a long journey with the different experiments, now we have **5-10 centimeters precision** with a distance of **6-7 meters**.
+With this precision we've also reached a quite acceptable framerate, about **50 fps**.

-I've decided to mention in this article several important notes, that I got, while developed this system of visual positioning.
+I've decided to mention in this article several important notes, that I've got, while developed this system of visual positioning.
 All of this notes related to [OpenCV 3.4](https://docs.opencv.org/3.4.6/d9/d6a/group__aruco.html).
 All benchmarks has been made on [ODROID-XU4](https://forum.odroid.com/viewtopic.php?t=20864) and using [oCam-1MGN-U Plus](https://www.hardkernel.com/shop/ocam-1mgn-u-plus-1mp-usb3-0-mono-global-shutter/).

 ## Resolution is important

 It's quite obvious, that time consumption of marker detection algorithm depends on a count of pixels of processing image.
 If you have **1280x720** pixels image, every time the algorithm will process **3 times more**, then if it was **640x480**.
-But if you want decrease resolution in order to get a performance, a precision will decrease accordingly.
+But if you want to decrease the resolution in order to get a performance, the precision will decrease accordingly.
+(Actually, I didn't found the real complexity and time consumption of `aruco::detectMarkers` and `cv::solvePnP`, but a short glance on the source code of this algorithms shown that a time scales with a size of an image.
+Also I've checked it on the real experiments.)

-**oCam-1MGN-U Plus** can provide **60fps@1280×720** and **80fps@640×480**, and when I changed the resolution I've noticed, that time to take an image from camera matrix to my program through the [v4l](http://wiki.ros.org/usb_cam) driver changes too.
+**oCam-1MGN-U Plus** camera can provide **60fps@1280×720** and **80fps@640×480**, and when I changed the resolution I've noticed, that time to take an image from camera matrix to my program through the [v4l](http://wiki.ros.org/usb_cam) driver changes too.
 The changes were not too big, about several milliseconds, but if we are speaking about robot positioning, we need to get as fast system as possible with a acceptable precision.

 ## Effect of binning